markwhen/subnet_counter/README.md

 # subnet_counter
-This program in python is developed to detect all alive machines in a certain subnet using multithread technology.
+This program in python is developed to detect(ping) all alive machines in a certain subnet using multithread technology.

 This work is based on https://github.com/michaelimfeld/netpulse and thanks.

 This program is designed to find ipv4 addresses released by dhcpd, with maxjump function you can avoid waiting too long.

-It will write the result (Number of alive IPv4 addresses) to a specified file, and you can check
+It will write the result (Number of alive IPv4 addresses) to a specified file, and you can write a script to check it periodly

 ### examples
 Now assume in a subnet there exists 5 machines with addresses: